sovagajmer/ISQA-3420-SGW/DataFlowDiagramDictionary.md

                                             Data Flows
-File:
+File: An individual file within an open-source package.

-Package:
+Package: An open-source grouping of files that a developer submits into the NIST database for review.

-Package and CPE Information:
+Package and CPE Information: Information from the NIST database about the open-source package.

-Package Query:
+Package Query: The query within the NIST database that searches for information about a particular open-source package.

-CPE File
+CPE File: A file regarding information over a partricular open-source package.
+This is updated daily.

 CPE Request: